-San Diego Wage and Hour Claims Attorneys
+San Diego Wage and Hour Attorney

 If your employer fails to abide by wage and hour laws, your future and livelihood may be adversely affected.
 But you shouldn't have to struggle to pay rent, buy groceries, or take care of other necessities because your employer is in non-compliance.
 You can and should hold the company responsible for its unlawful actions and seek compensation for the hardship you suffered.
 To do this effectively, you need the help of an attorney who has a thorough understanding of state and federal labor statutes and can skillfully guide you through the complexities of your case.

-At the Law Office of George Gedulin our San Diego wage and hour claims lawyers have extensive legal experience and can help you understand your case and options.
+At The Law Office of George Gedulin our San Diego wage and hour claims lawyers have extensive legal experience and can help you understand your case and options.
 We know the difficulties that can arise when an employer does not act as required and the challenges you may face when trying to obtain justice.
 That is why we will do everything in our power to protect your rights and address issues of non-compliance.
 We will advocate for you and go up against your employer to work toward obtaining fair compensation on your behalf.

-Wage and Hour Statutes
+Wage and Hour Statutes in California

 California has several laws concerning how an employer must pay their workers and what hours certain employees can work.